vippsas/vipps-recurring-api/vipps-recurring-api-postman-guide.md

    Ctrl+click the link, it will take you to the [landing page](https://developer.vippsmobilepay.com/docs/common-topics/landing-page/).
-   Enter your test phone number and complete the authorization in the Vipps MobilePay app in your mobile test app.
+   Enter your test phone number and complete the authorization in the Vipps or MobilePay app in your mobile test app.

    You should now have an active agreement.
 The variable `agreementId` is set in the environment.